October is Pastor Appreciation Month: Pastor's I Appreciate

 Dr. Charles Wahlstrom - Pastor Chuck

-Chuck Wahlstrom is senior pastor of Oberlin Congregational Church in Steilacoom, WA.
+Chuck Wahlstrom is the senior pastor of Oberlin Congregational Church in Steilacoom, WA.
 Pastor Chuck Wahlstrom is a very dear pastor of mine.
-I should probably call him a former pastor, because he is no longer pastor of my church; however as I always tell him, he will always be "my pastor."
+I should probably call him a former pastor because he is no longer the pastor of my church; however as I always tell him, he will always be "my pastor."
 I met Pastor Chuck and his wife Jan in 1995.
 He'd been at the pulpit one year at our little country church of 100 people.
 He'd been a senior pastor for a few years previously in the Midwest.
 Though thirty-something when he began as pastor of our church, I felt he had an old soul.
 I don't think he'd like to hear the word "old," but it's meant in a complimentary way.
-He was very wise beyond his years, and still is.
+He was very wise beyond his years and still is.
 Pastor Chuck's messages and style of preaching were different than what I was used to, but I must say, very insightful and challenging.
 Still more, they were a refreshing change.

-When I do have the opportunity to visit his newest church and hear him speak, or listen to one of his online sermons, it is like being sent back in a time capsule.
+When I do have the opportunity to visit his newest church and hear him speak or listen to one of his online sermons, it is like being sent back in a time capsule.
 Well grounded in the Scriptures and able to challenge us to live in a manner worthy of the calling of God, Pastor Chuck's unique style can make me feel like I am hearing a message from the Bible in a way I've never heard it before.
 One of Pastor Chuck's greatest gifts as a minister is his ability to match up people with their spiritual gifts.
 He often challenged us to find our spiritual gifts and if we didn't know what to do with our gifts he provided lots of direction.
 He was truly an equipper of the saints.
 And lastly, both he and his wife Jan are great encourager's.
 They both saw my gifts and strengths and challenged and encouraged me to use them for God's glory.
-Even more wonderful is that they encouraged and challenged me to allow God to work in my weaknesses so that I might help others with the similar issues.
+Even more wonderful is that they encouraged and challenged me to allow God to work on my weaknesses so that I might help others with the similar issues.